 GASB Statement No. 72, Fair Value Measurement and Application, sets forth the framework for measuring fair value.
 That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted prices in active markets for identical assets or liabilities (level 1 measurements) and the lowest priority to unobservable inputs (level 3 measurements).
-The investments in an external investment pool are not subject to reporting within the hierarchy.
 The three levels of the fair value hierarchy are described below: